 Our current research program focuses on:

-• Reducing survival disparities between pediatric, adolescent, and young adult patients with acute lymphoblastic leukemia and acute myeloid leukemia (SURVGAP ALL/AML)
+Reducing survival disparities between pediatric, adolescent, and young adult patients with acute myeloid leukemia

-In this project, we examine factors contributing to the survival disparity between AYAs and children diagnosed with ALL and AML in the Netherlands by combining existing population-based and trial databases with additional molecular analyses/cytogenetic testing.
+In this project, we examine factors contributing to the survival disparity between AYAs and children diagnosed with AML in the Netherlands by combining detailed information on disease biology and treatment from existing population-based and trial databases.

-This project is performed in close collaboration with prof. Vormoor (Princess Máxima Center for pediatric oncology), prof. Raaijmakers and dr. Rijneveld (both from HOVON / ErasmusMC), and hemato-oncologists from UMC Utrecht.
+This study is performed in close collaboration with pediatric hemato-oncologists from the Princess Máxima Center for pediatric oncology and hemato-oncologists from adult wards.

 Etiology

-TransExpo is an international project that studies whether living near a transformer vault that converts high voltage from the electricity network into 220 Volt could lead to an increase in childhood leukemia.
-In the Netherlands, the research will be carried out by the Institute for Risk Assessment Sciences at Utrecht University in collaboration with the Prinses Máxima Center.
+TransExpo is an international project that studies whether living near a transformer that converts high voltage from the electricity network into 230 Volt could lead to an increase in childhood leukemia.
+In the Netherlands, the research was carried out by the Institute for Risk Assessment Sciences at Utrecht University in collaboration with the Prinses Máxima Center for pediatric oncology.

 Karim-Kos group